Updated: June 2016

-In Thailand, Total Access Communication PCL (dtac) was established in 1989.
-Telenor became a shareholder of dtac in 2001. dtac offers mobile voice, roaming and value-added services to its customers through contract and prepaid tariff plans. dtac was listed on the Stock Exchange of Thailand (the SET) on 22 June 2007 and became the only Thai company listed on both the Singapore Stock Exchange and the SET.
-As at 31 March 2013, Telenor had a 42.6% non-controlling interest (minority) in dtac.
-As at 31 March 2013, dtac was the second largest mobile communications provider in Thailand, with an estimated subscription market share of 31.0% or 26.6 million mobile subscriptions.
-Of these subscriptions, 89% were on prepaid tariff plans.
-As at 31 March 2013, the mobile penetration (SIM cards) and number of inhabitants in Thailand were 133% and 64 million, respectively.
+In Thailand, Total Access Communication PCL (DTAC) was established in 1989.
+Telenor became a shareholder of dtac in 2001.
+Dtac offers mobile voice, roaming and value-added services to its customers through contract and prepaid tariff plans.
+Dtac was listed on the Stock Exchange of Thailand (the SET) on 22 June 2007.
+As at 31 March 2016, Telenor holds 42.6% of the total issued shares in dtac.
+As at 31 March 2016, dtac is the second largest mobile communications provider in Thailand, with an estimated subscription market share of 29.5% or 25.5 million mobile subscriptions.
+Of these subscriptions, 83% are on prepaid tariff plans.
+As at 31 March 2016, the mobile penetration (SIM cards) and number of inhabitants in Thailand are approximately 125% and 69 million, respectively.

 Dtac operates on 1800 MHz and 850 MHz under a concession agreement with CAT Telecom Public Company Limited (CAT) (formerly the Communication Authority of Thailand).
 Dtac’s concessions will expire in 2018.
 Pursuant to this arrangement, CAT has granted dtac the right to build, transfer and operate a mobile network in Thailand.
 In return, dtac has an obligation to build up a network and then transfer the ownership of the telecom equipment of the network to CAT and pay a concession fee, or revenue share, to CAT.
 The revenue share payable to CAT was increased from 20% to 25% in September 2006, and was further increased to 30% in September 2011.